Eccenscia/Uloq-Auth/Java Integration.md

-Certainly!
-Here's an example of integrating Uloq Auth with Java for OAuth2 and OpenID Connect:

 # Uloq Auth Integration Guide for Java

 [Uloq Auth](https://auth.uloq.io) is a robust OAuth2 and OpenID Connect service based on IdentityServer4.
 This guide provides code examples and step-by-step instructions to help you integrate Uloq Auth with your Java application for authentication using OAuth2 and OpenID Connect.